 Electric motors serve as a critical component for any facility.
-However, electric motors can be prone to any number of issues that lead to motor faults and failures, which can disrupt business operations, decrease productivity and adversely impact a company’s bottom line.
+However, electric motors can be prone to any number of issues that lead to motor faults and failures.
+Failures disrupt business operations, decrease productivity, and adversely impact a company’s bottom line.

 Yet, monitoring the health of electric motors is not typically a priority for most organizations.
-The importance of implementing predictive maintenance programs can offer tremendous benefits in detecting, identifying and evaluating electric motor abnormalities.
-Without proper visibility, the chances of motor failures increase, leading to unexpected downtimes.
+Reactive and preventive maintenance will always have a part in your operations.
+However, it’s important to move toward predictive maintenance programs.
+The benefits of detecting, identifying, and evaluating electric motor abnormalities are decreased motor failures and less unexpected downtime.

-To keep operations running smoothly, implementing preventive maintenance programs to detect, identify and evaluate the areas of electric motors that are prone to failure is crucial.
-To do so, understanding the underlying causes of motor failures is critical to determine the best course of action should a failure occur.
-As part a regular maintenance program, next-generation diagnostic and maintenance tools that include connected tools, sensors and software offer the best way to monitor an electric motor’s health.
+To keep operations running smoothly, implementing preventive maintenance programs leads to a predictive and prescriptive maintenance future.
+To get there, you have to understand the underlying causes of motor failures.
+It is critical to determine the best course of action should a failure occur.
+As part of a regular maintenance program, next-generation diagnostic and maintenance tools that include connected tools, sensors and software offer the best way to monitor an electric motor’s health.

-- Electrical failures, including single-phased winding failures (wye- or delta-connected) caused by an opening from a blown fuse, open contactor, broken power line or bad connection, which disrupts the power supply to the motor.
+- Electrical failures disrupt the power supply to the motor.
+This includes single-phased winding failures (wye- or delta-connected) caused by an opening from a blown fuse, open contactor, broken power line or bad connection.

-- Insulation failures, including winding that is shorted phase-to-phase or turn-to-turn, has a shorted coil, is grounded at the edge of the slot or in the slot, or has a shorted connection — all of which are typically caused by contaminants, abrasion, vibration or voltage surge.
+- Insulation failures are typically caused by contaminants, abrasion, vibration, or voltage surge.
+Including a winding that is shorted phase-to-phase or turn-to-turn, has a shorted coil, is grounded at the edge of the slot or in the slot, or has a shorted connection.

-- Thermal deterioration of insulation in one phase of the stator winding, which can result from unequal voltage between phases due to unbalanced loads on the power source, a poor connection at the motor terminal, or high resistance contact; or thermal deterioration in all phases of the stator winding typically due to load demands exceeding the rating of the motor or by very high currents in the stator winding due to a locked rotor.
+- Thermal deterioration of insulation in one phase of the stator winding.
+Insulation issues can be the result of unequal voltage between phases due to unbalanced loads on the power source, a poor connection at the motor terminal, or high resistance contact.
+There could also be thermal deterioration in all phases of the stator winding typically due to load demands exceeding the rating of the motor or by very high currents in the stator winding due to a locked rotor.
 It may also occur as a result of excessive starts or reversals.

 - Looseness and bearing failures.
 Another common fault stems from mechanical rubs, which can be the result of looseness of the motor shaft and/or the motor bearings.
 The most common mechanical faults are shaft imbalance, looseness, misalignment, and bearings.
 Often these mechanical faults are related: shaft imbalance, looseness, or misalignment left uncorrected will cause increased forces on the bearings which leads to rapid wear of the bearings.

-The rate of interest (ROI) and benefits of reliability and condition-based maintenance have been known for decades, but only recently come together to make predictive inspection methods, portable condition monitoring, remote control and monitoring and SaaS computerized maintenance management software (CMMS) available and cost-effective.
-These next-generation maintenance and reliability tools support the generation, collection and consolidation of data from sensors, tools, and existing systems with remote monitoring capabilities through connected devices including desktop, tablet or smartphone.
+The rate of interest and benefits of reliability and condition-based maintenance have been known for decades.
+Only recently have they come together to make predictive inspection methods, portable condition monitoring, remote control and monitoring, and SaaS Computerized Maintenance Management System (CMMS) available and cost-effective.
+These next-generation maintenance and reliability tools support the generation, collection, and consolidation of data from sensors, tools, and existing systems.
+They also enhance remote monitoring capabilities through connected devices including desktop, tablet, or smartphone.

 - Cloud-based CMMS provides a flexible and easy-to-use method for delivering asset management, workflow management and reporting.

-- Connected tools and sensors offer all key stakeholders with access to the data they need, including plant managers seeking to maintain motor uptime, engineers who rely on precise data to monitor asset health, and maintenance managers trying to stay a step ahead of motor failures.
+- Connected tools and sensors offer all key stakeholders with access to the data they need.
+Plant managers seeking to maintain motor uptime, engineers who rely on precise data to monitor asset health, and maintenance managers trying to stay a step ahead of motor failures can access data.

 - Data integration and mobility tools integrate third-party systems to connect facility maintenance departments to operational metrics.
-The combination of data integration, data management and mobile interface gives maintenance and operations staff the ability to cross reference process automation information with maintenance activity and inventory records.
+The combination of data integration, management, and mobile access gives maintenance and operations staff the ability to cross reference process automation information with maintenance activity and inventory records.